pytroll/pytroll-collectors/doc/source/index.rst

 gatherer
 ^^^^^^^^

+Collects granulated swath data so that the granules cover the configured target area(s) in a contiguous manner.
+Uses `pytroll-schedule`_ (which uses `pyorbital`_) to calculate the required granules using orbital parameters (Three Line Elements; TLEs).

 Watches files or messages and gathers satellite granules in "collections", sending then the collection of files in a message for further processing.
 Determines what granules with different start times belong together.